-PECO, Met-Ed and Penelec also have begun conducting auctions.
-When those companies have acquired 50 percent or more of its portfolio, the PUC will provide auction projections for those companies as well.
+PECO also has begun conducting auctions.
+When the company has acquired 50 percent or more of its portfolio, the PUC will provide auction projections for the companies as well.
 With each completed auction, the rates that customers will actually pay in 2011 will be more precisely known.